Examples

 What's Next

-- API Keys & External API — let external booking widgets create bookings or check availability programmatically
+- Public API — let external booking widgets create bookings or check availability programmatically